 Mr. Neo Gim Kiong has been appointed as the Non-Executive Chairman and Lead Independent Non-Executive Director of the Company to lead and coordinate the activities of the Independent Directors and to address the concerns, if any, of the Company's shareholders.
-Led by the Lead Independent Director, the Independent Directors will also meet periodically without the presence of the other Directors, and the Lead Independent Director is contactable through a dedicated email address which is displayed in the Company's website.
+Led by the Lead Independent Director, the Independent Directors will also meet periodically without the presence of the other Directors, and the Lead Independent Director will provide feedback to the Board after such meetings.
+The Lead Independent Director is contactable through a dedicated email address which is displayed in the Company's website.